Bachelor of Science in Accounting

 This course provides an introduction to basic marketing concepts.
 Topics include the marketing mix, new product development, consumer behavior, customer relationship management, strategic planning and e-commerce.
 Students will develop a comprehensive marketing plan and apply course concepts to real or imaginary products.

 This course provides an in-depth examination of the theory and practice of financial accounting, including the accounting environment and underlying conceptual framework.
 Students will learn about Generally Accepted Accounting Principles (GAAP) and the application of those principles in the preparation of financial information.
-This course includes the detailed study of the four major financial statements, cash, receivables, inventories, and applications of time value of money concepts.
+This course includes a detailed study of the four major financial statements, cash, receivables, inventories, and applications of time value of money concepts.
 Prerequisites: AC 215 or the equivalent.

 This course is the second of three intermediate accounting courses and continues the in-depth examination of the theory and practice of financial accounting.
 This course concentrates on the accounting for non-current assets, current and long-term liabilities, contributed capital, retained earnings, temporary and long-term investments, and Earnings Per Share (EPS) calculations.
 Students will learn to account for these items through researching and applying Generally Accepted Accounting Principles (GAAP).
 Prerequisites: AC 301.